Aiven-Open/prometheus-exporter-plugin-for-opensearch/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+## Trademarks & Attributions

+Prometheus is a registered trademark of The Linux Foundation.
+OpenSearch is a registered trademark of Amazon Web Services.
+Elasticsearch is a registered trademark of Elasticsearch BV.